 Jill and I studied vardos (Romani wagons), modern RV’s, train cars and tiny homes, borrowing elements from each.
 This vardo is only 8′ x 12′ yet has a queen size bed, bathroom, refrigerator, hot and cold running water, holding tanks, a furnace, AC/DC electricity, a fold-down porch, and plenty of storage.
 It is solar-powered and completely self-contained.
 The wagon is insulated as well.
 Continue reading →

-To stay awake at Daryl’s house requires a lot of caffeine—it must if the Box o’ Coffee idea he came up with is any indication.
+To stay awake at Daryl’s house requires a lot of caffeine—it must if the box o’ coffee idea he came up with is any indication.
 Epoxyworks readers may recall his riveting article in issue 40 Dirt Bike Loading Ramp.
 Daryl is talented, imaginative and loves to build stuff with carbon fiber.

 Her’es how I got into building self-defense canes: After working for many years as a master plumber, followed by many more at Automotive Concept Studios where I fashioned conceptual car models from clay, I ended up with arthritis and two hip replacements.
 All the heavy work had caught up with me, leaving me disabled and dependent on a cane.
 I decided to leave Michigan during the winter months and move to Zephyrhills, Florida.
 I settled in and started looking for an activity to do, maybe metal detecting, fishing or golf.

 Downtown, I happened by a martial arts school and stopped in to watch a class.
-Afterwards, the owner (Master Gary Hernández) and one of the instructors (Ms. Karuna) introduced themselves to me.
-Both have 4th degree black belts.
+Afterward, the owner (Master Gary Hernández) and one of the instructors (Ms. Karuna) introduced themselves to me.
+Both have 4th-degree black belts.
 I explained my health issues: limited mobility and the need to use a cane.
 They outlined a class Master Hernández teaches in Cane-Fu®, which is specifically beneficial to someone in my situation.
 Continue reading →